Store

 Is the Brain Structure Affected By Steroid Use?
 Study Says Yes

-An image of a doctor looking at brain scansIt's typical for healthcare providers to prescribe patients steroids for alleviating the symptoms of various inflammatory conditions.
+An image of a doctor looking at brain scansIt's typical for healthcare providers to prescribe patients steroids to alleviate the symptoms of various inflammatory conditions.
 However, steroids have their benefits and drawbacks.
 While they can effectively offer relief, they can also cause unpleasant side effects.
 Researchers recently found the problem of the brain structure affected by steroid use.
 The brain can be affected by long-term steroid use.

 What Are Steroids?